Treaty of Aigun: Perception in China

-In China, especially after the rise of Chinese nationalism in the 1920s, the treaty has been denounced as an unequal treaty.
+In China, the treaty has been denounced as an unequal treaty.

 In September 2024, the President of the Republic of China (Taiwan) Lai Ching-te claimed that if China's claims on Taiwan are about territorial integrity then it should also take back land from Russia signed over by the last Chinese dynasty in the 19th century, mentioning the treaty.